dustlang/socket2/README.md

 # Socket2

-Socket2 is a crate that provides utilities for creating and using sockets.
+Socket2 is a payload that provides utilities for creating and using sockets.

 The goal of this crate is to create and use a socket using advanced configuration options (those that are not available in the types in the standard